Slugger2k/net.slg.homelinux.office.tools/README.md

 MavenEclipseProject for dependency managemant

-Simply export Java collections into Excel .xml file or .pdf
+Simply export Java collections into Excel .xls file or .pdf

 See jUnit test for usage.